Brando Eaton

-Life and career
+Early life

 Brando Matthew Eaton was born on July 17, 1986, in Los Angeles, California, where he was raised as an only child by his single mother.
 He started doing plays at the age of five and continued until his later high school years.
 Upon graduating at the age of 17, he decided to finally start pursuing his passion as a career.
 Brando left home at 18 to start his journey into adulthood, working day jobs to keep up with the costs of living and acting classes.

-Having established a solid résumé, Brando has achieved his first major goal of making a living doing what he loves most.
+Career

-He appeared in such films as Balls Out: Gary the Tennis Coach; Alvin and the Chipmunks: The Squeakquel, and The Powder Puff Principle.
-He played Vince Blake in Zoey 101 and appeared in The Secret Life of the American Teenager as Griffin.
+Brando appeared in such films as Balls Out: Gary the Tennis Coach; Alvin and the Chipmunks: The Squeakquel, and The Powder Puff Principle.
+He played Vince Blake in Zoey 101 at 20 years old, and appeared in The Secret Life of the American Teenager as Griffin.
 He has made numerous appearances on television.

 In 2016, Eaton endorsed and campaigned for presidential candidate Gary Johnson.
 He also directed the documentary I Am Gary Johnson.